 If you don’t have a lot of stuff, consider asking a friend or someone in your family to help with transportation in their vehicle.
 If you’re moving cities, don’t forget to book your tickets well in advance to save money on extravagant last-minute reservation costs.

 And remember that the National Constitution says in Article 19 that if a friend or relative helps you move, you have to buy beer and pizza for them. 😉

 Living alone takes time, money, and effort, but it’s well worth it.
 Few things are as satisfying as having your own place, even if it’s small and rented.

-Congratulations champ, have a drink, you deserve it!
+Congratulations champ, now that you’ve successfully moved out it’s time to have a drink, you deserve it!

 I hope this article has helped answer your queries about how to move out when you’re 18 and how to be able to afford it.

 If you have any questions, advice or suggestions, leave them in the comments below and I’ll be happy to answer them.
 Best of luck!